 $ sudo apt-get install thunderbird

 That’s it, you’ve successfully installed Thunderbird 78.0 under your Linux system.
-Thunderbird also available for other operating systems at Thunderbird download page.
+Thunderbird is also available for other operating systems on the Thunderbird download page.